Anders-H/MkBin/README.md

 ### Address

 An address is a location number that can be stored as any numeric datatype.
-The current datatype will be used (`byte` if no type has been specified yet) for storing.
+The current datatype will be used (`ushort` if no type has been specified yet) for storing.
 When recalled, it is always recalled in the type it was stored, regardless of current the type.
 The passed number of bytes will be added, so a document larger than 256 bytes cannot have an address stored in byte format.
 To store an address, use `SetAdr:[n]` where `n` is the address (i.e. `SetAdr:2048`).
 To recall the stored address, use `Adr`.
 The following example stores an address in `byte` format, and recalls it twice.